Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.08 Javascript Expressions in JSX Practice/README.md

 Next, we get the root div from the document using `document.getElementById` to render our React elements inside it.

 Now, we can see our two paragraphs: "Created by YOURNAME" and "Copyright CURRENTYEAR".
 This is not very exciting yet, so let's insert some JavaScript into our HTML.

+## Defining Constants for Name and Year

+First, I will create a constant called `name` with my name as the value.
+Then, I will create a constant called `year` and initially hardcode it as 2019 so we can see it inserted.

+In the JSX, we use curly braces to insert JavaScript expressions.
+For example, in the first paragraph, we insert the `name` constant inside curly braces to display "Created by Angela".

+Similarly, we insert the `year` constant inside the second paragraph for the copyright.